Tirzepatide

 Gallbladder-related events

-In the pool of placebo-controlled phase 3 studies in patients with BMI ≥27 kg/m² with or without T2DM, the overall incidence of cholecystitis and cholecystitis acute was 0.5% and 0% for tirzepatide- and placebo-treated patients, respectively.
+In a pool of 3 placebo-controlled weight management phase 3 studies, the overall incidence of cholecystitis and cholecystitis acute was 0.6% and 0.2% for tirzepatide- and placebo-treated patients, respectively.

 Immunogenicity